Mayingjun20179/BLTDMDGL/README.md

 First, install all the packages required by “requirements.txt”.

-Second, run the program “Main_VBMGDL_CV.py” to get all the prediction results of VBMGDL for the two benchmark datasets in the scenarios of CV_triplet, CV_drug, CV_micro and CV_dis.
+Second, run the program “Main_BLTDMDGL_CV.py” to get all the prediction results of BLTDMDGL for the two benchmark datasets in the scenarios of CV_triplet, CV_drug, CV_micro and CV_dis.